 Tips for better family time during Christian Home Month

-Family Devotion
+Family devotion

 Prepare a gathering place for family worship.
 Create a centerpiece on the table where you eat your meals or in another area of your home where you can gather as a family.
-Include a candle, the words "Love God, Love Others" written and placed next to the candle, and items that remind you of God.
+Include a candle, the written words "Love God, Love Others" placed next to the candle, and items that remind you of God.
 During your time of devotions, follow this worship sequence:

 • Praise: Praise God with a song, or simply start your time saying together, "We Praise God."